Jaurès Assoumou

-Kouadou Jaurès Assoumou (born 17 October 2002) is an Ivorian professional footballer who plays as a forward for the Ligue 2 club Troyes.
+Kouadou Jaurès Assoumou (born 17 October 2002) is an Ivorian professional footballer who plays as a forward for Turkish Süper Lig club Samsunspor.

 Career

 A youth product of the Malian youth academy Afrique Football Élite, Assoumou joined the youth academy of Troyes in 2021, and shortly after was promoted to their reserves.
 In 2022, he started playing with their senior side in the Ligue 2.
 On 19 June 2023, he signed his first professional contract with Troyes until 2026.

+On 22 January 2026, Assoumou moved to Samsunspor in Turkey.

 International career

 Born in Ivory Coast and raised in Mali, Assoumou holds dual Ivorian-Malian citizenship.
 On 11 November 2023, Assoumou was called up to the Ivory Coast U23s for a set of friendlies.